-The permanent exhibition “Zeitreise Defereggen” tells about the considerable archaeological findings in the Defereggental valley
+The permanent exhibition “Zeitreise Defereggen” tells about the numerous archaeological finds of the valle Defereggental

 Image gallery: Archaeological Museum Defereggen